White House considering U.S. Treasury coronavirus bond -Kudlow

-White House advisers have been discussing the possibility of a coronavirus-related U.S. Treasury bond, President Donald Trump's economic adviser Larry Kudlow told CNBC on Monday.
+White House advisers have been discussing the possibility of a coronavirus-related U.S. Treasury bond, President Donald Trump's economic adviser Larry Kudlow said on Monday.

+Kudlow said this was a time to sell bonds to raise cash for coronavirus relief efforts and a "war bond" was a great idea.
+"We're just looking at it ... let's see where it leads," he told reporters at the White House.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)